SUNIL LAXMAN LAB

 Welcome to our lab at the Institute for Stem Cell Science and Regenerative Medicine (DBT-inStem), Bangalore.

-Values: We are committed to fully open science: we preprint our studies, all published papers are either open access or shared, and all strains, reagents and methods are available upon request (see here for more on how to request).
+Values: We are committed to open science: preprint our studies, all published papers are either open access or shared, and all strains, reagents and methods are available upon request (see here for more on how to request).
 We emphasize quality, reproducible research to advance science, and benefit society.
 Our lab is inclusive, welcoming, and collaborative, with researchers from diverse backgrounds and career destinations.

 Our research:

-Our research broadly spans the following areas (see our research page for more):
+Our research spans the following areas (see

-(1) Logic and organizational principles of metabolic regulation and networks
+(1) Organization of cellular metabolic networks

-You can learn more about our work on our research page, read our publications, join us, and explore our resources.
+research page, read our publications, join us, and explore our resources.

 Collaborations with industry:

-We are happy to consult or collaborate with industry with our expertise in systems and synthetic biology, metabolic microbial (yeast) engineering, food microbiology, mass spectrometry based metabolomics, and cellular research.
+We consult or collaborate with industry with our expertise in systems and synthetic biology, metabolic microbial (yeast) engineering, food microbiology, mass spectrometry based metabolomics, and cellular research.
 Collaborations/partnerships include strategic consulting as well as research collaborations.
 Our approach is consultative and customizable.
 Please read more about all we have to offer here.

 Funding and support: